hkolasani/serverless-fhir/README.md

 # serverless-fhir

-This post outlines a simple FHIR API that I put together using AWS Lambda and Serverless.com framework.
+This repo contains the code for a simple FHIR API that I put together using AWS Lambda and Serverless.com framework.

 ## Safe Harbor Statement